 Features:

-• “Bean Adapt” technology to automatically troubleshoot the grinding, dosage and temperature depending on the bean.
+- “Bean Adapt” technology to automatically adjust the grinding, dose and temperature depending on the bean.

-• Flat burr coffee grinder with 7 grind settings
+- Flat burr grinder with 7 grind settings

-This is one of DeLonghi’s Primadonna range of feature-packed bean to cup machines, among the highest cost bean to cup machines from DeLonghi.
+This is one of DeLonghi’s Primadonna range of feature-packed bean to cup machines, one of the highest cost bean to cup machines from DeLonghi.
 Also see ECAM650.85.MS Primadonna Elite.

-This is a serious bean to cup coffee brewing tool, with some serious technology – nevertheless the important thing is, if you read through the Amazon reviews (some very long detailed reviews on there along with videos and photos) you start to get the impression that this isn’t basically about fancy technology, DeLonghi have produced a machine here which appears to make decent quality coffee & milk texture.
+This is a serious bean to cup coffee machine, with some serious technology – but the important thing is, if you read through the Amazon reviews (some very long detailed reviews on there along with videos and photos) you start to get the impression that this isn’t just about fancy technology, DeLonghi have produced a machine here which appears to make decent quality coffee & milk texture.

-I’m not a massive fan of fully automatic bean to cup machines personally, just because I find that usually you end up not correctly dialled in (there are usually only a fairly small number of grind adjustments) and the milk is often really similar for all drinks, you don’t tend to get velvety microfoam.
+I’m not a massive fan of fully automatic bean to cup machines personally, just because I find that usually you end up not properly dialled in (there are usually only a fairly small number of grind adjustments) and the milk is often very similar for all drinks, you don’t tend to get velvety microfoam.

 The Bean Adapt technology is interesting too.
-The idea, essentially, is that the machine intelligently dials in the bean for you, with the information you feed it about the beans you’re utilizing and how the shot looks and flavors.
+The idea, essentially, is that the machine intelligently dials in the bean for you, with the information you feed it about the beans you’re using and how the shot looks and tastes.

-You’ll then be guided through a technique of pulling a shot, and you’ll be asked to rate it visually based on the look of the crema, and taste (too watery & week, OK, too bitter), it’ll fix the brew temp and the grind sized based on this, and if you’re still not quite happy with it you can carry on dialling in via the app.
+You’ll then be guided through a process of pulling a shot, and you’ll be asked to rate it visually based on the look of the crema, and taste (too watery & week, OK, too bitter), it’ll adjust the brew temp and the grind sized based on this, and if you’re still not quite happy with it you can carry on dialling in via the app.

-Really clever stuff, and I’d literally be interested in trying this machine in truth – even though, as I’ve said, I’m not usually a fan of one touch bean to cup machines.
+Very clever stuff, and I’d really be interested in trying this machine actually – even though, as I’ve said, I’m not usually a fan of one touch bean to cup machines.

 Check Price – Amazon UK

-These are the perfect DeLonghi manual espresso machines:
+These are the best DeLonghi manual espresso machines:

 When I say manual espresso machines, what I’m referring to are traditional semi automatic or “pump” espresso machines.

-These differ from the automatic machines above in that they’re operated basically in the way that a barista would operate a representative commercial espresso machine.
+These differ from the automatic machines above in that they’re operated just in the way that a barista would operate a traditional commercial espresso machine.

-You grind your coffee beans into the basket in the filter holder (called a portafilter), tamp the coffee to compress it, lock the portafilter into the group head, pull the shot, knock the puck into your knock box.
+You grind your coffee beans into the basket in the filter holder (known as a portafilter), tamp the coffee to compress it, lock the portafilter into the group head, pull the shot, knock the puck into your knock box.

-If that sounds basically straight forward, even enjoyable – just beware, it’s not rather what it seems.
+If that sounds really straight forward, even enjoyable – just beware, it’s not quite what it seems.

-There’s rather a little more to making coffee this way – the fact is that utilizing a representative espresso coffee machine callsfor at least some home barista skills.
+There’s quite a bit more to making coffee this way – the reality is that using a traditional espresso machine requires at least some home barista skills.

-The amount of skill necessary extremely depends on how fussy you are, and/or how well developed your palate is.
+The amount of skill required really depends on how fussy you are, and/or how well developed your palate is.

-If your palate isn’t all that well developed, and if you’re not all that fussy – you can work with the pressured basket that most of the lower cost home espresso machines come with.
-You can even utilize pre-ground coffee.
-Even then, it’s still a little of a learning curve.
+If your palate isn’t all that well developed, and if you’re not all that fussy – you can use the pressured basket that most of the lower cost home espresso machines come with.
+You can even use pre-ground coffee.
+Even then, it’s still a bit of a learning curve.

-If you’re fussy about the quality of your espresso coffee and milk texture if you’re a milky fan like me (flat white is my fave), then basically be prepared for a steeper learning curve.
-You’re going to have to swap the pressured basket for a fundamental basket (very easy to do), you’re going to have to have an espresso capable grinder, and you’re going to have to develop some home barista skills.
+If you’re fussy about the quality of your espresso and milk texture if you’re a milky fan like me (flat white is my fave), then just be prepared for a steeper learning curve.
+You’re going to have to swap the pressured basket for a standard basket (very easy to do), you’re going to have to have an espresso capable grinder, and you’re going to have to develop some home barista skills.

-You’ll need brew scales, you’ll need to weigh your ground coffee and your shots, you’ll need to time the shot time, and you’ll need to find out how to pull a shot properly.
+You’ll need brew scales, you’ll need to weigh your ground coffee and your shots, you’ll need to time the shot time, and you’ll need to learn how to pull a shot properly.

-You’re going to have to find out about distributing, about carefully tamping, avoiding channelling, and dialling in the bean, which suggests adjusting the grind to get a better extraction.
-If you truly catch the home barista bug as I have, then you’ll have a fantastic hobby which impacts in an amazing coffee shop quality (or better in lots of cases) coffee at home.
+You’re going to have to learn about distributing, about carefully tamping, avoiding channelling, and dialling in the bean, which means adjusting the grind to get a better extraction.
+If you really catch the home barista bug as I have, then you’ll have a great hobby which results in amazing coffee shop quality (or better in many cases) coffee at home.

 If you don’t, what you may end up with is a boatload of frustration, and an eBay listing ;-).

-So I’d suggest thinking carefully before going for a manual, traditional espresso coffee machine – if you think trying to use a manual espresso machine will drive you mad, you may be better going for a bean to cup machine.
+So I’d recommend thinking carefully before going for a manual, traditional espresso machine – if you think trying to use a manual espresso machine will drive you mad, you may be better going for a bean to cup machine.

 De’Longhi Dedica Style EC685M